Our mouthpieces are the superior option on the market today.

 Shank end improvement

 A largely overlooked aspect of mouthpiece design is in the end of the shank.
 Often times the shank ends with a flat thick edge.
 This thick end creates a problem most players are unaware of while playing.
 A mouthpiece not only sends the vibration into the instrument, but the player is constantly adjusting based on vibrations reflected back to their lips.
 Any bumps, edges, or rough spots inside an instrument or mouthpiece can drastically change how an instrument plays, and how an instrument sends feedback to the player.
-Think of these inconsistencies on the inside of an instrument as speed bumps for your vibration and air.
 Our shanks end with a very sharp edge.
 This makes the transition from mouthpiece to instrument lead pipe smooth, and feedback from the instrument to the lips more complete.
-This helps in controlling the instrument while performing.